csdheepan/tweetx/README.md

 # Angular 16 Firebase TweetX-18 Application

 ## Project Overview:
-This Angular 16 application uses Google Firebase on the backend and is like a social media platform inspired by Twitter.
-You can sign up, log in, share posts, follow friends, and see what others are posting
+Tweet X is a social media platform inspired by Twitter, built using Angular 16 for the frontend and Google Firebase for the backend.
+The project allows users to sign up, log in, share posts, follow friends, and see what others are posting."

 ## Tech Stack:
 - Frontend: Angular 16